inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 }
 ```

 It has some issues: if we try to evaluate a sufficiently large expression it will fail with a stack overflow - we're not likely to hit that case here, but this is a real problem when working with larger recursive data structures.
 Also, each recursive `eval` call requires us to traverse a boxed pointer.
 This means we can't take advantage of cache locality - there's no guarantee that all these boxed pointers live in the same region of memory.
+If you're not sure what I mean by cache locality, or you want much more information on it than I can provide, there's a great rust performance optimization resource [here](https://gist.github.com/kvark/f067ba974446f7c5ce5bd544fe370186#keep-as-much-as-possible-in-cache).

 ## Optimizing for performance